AmitM30/basic-service-worker/README.md

 *Voila !
 Page still loads.* ``sw.js`` is where the magic is!

 There are multiple strategies one can implelment - network first, cache first, fastest first (race between network and cache).
 The choice depends on the type of application and situation one is trying to handle.

+This application demonstrates:
 - Cache First strategy
-- Cached API calls have a *max age*
+- Cached API calls have a *max age* - we don't want to server the same thing all life, right!
 - Version controlled cache - updates on any change to sw.js

 I have tried to use cache first for API calls, and cache all the time for static assets.
 The API calls are cached for 5 minutes.